Loops allow us to iterate over a sequence of items, facilitating

 where we wish to skip certain values or exit the loop before it

 naturally concludes.
-The next
+The next statement allows us

 to skip specific iterations, often employed in tandem with a